stevenbell/stevenbell.github.com/index.markdown

 I'm an Assistant Teaching Professor in Electrical and Computer Engineering at [Tufts University](http://engineering.tufts.edu/ece), where I teach a mix of topics including embedded programming, computer architecture, and imaging systems.

+I'm on parental leave for Spring 2023.
+I'm continuing advising and such, but I generally only respond to email every couple days.

-For Fall 2022, I am teaching:
+For Fall 2023, I anticipate teaching:
 * [EN 1 -- Engineering in the Kitchen](http://www.ece.tufts.edu/en/1EK)
 * [ES 4 -- Introduction to digital logic circuits](http://www.ece.tufts.edu/es/4)
 * [EE 200 -- Accelerated programming for graduate students](http://www.ece.tufts.edu/ee/200)